Ncookiez/snowball-stats/README.md

 - List of all data on Snowball pool contracts used for auto-compounding.
 - JSON output of this data (`pools.json`).
 - Markdown output of this data (`pools.md`).
+- JSON output of any errored pools and/or pools that need to be deprecated (`erroredPools.json`).

 ```
 npm run pools